Charliexlj/DLMammoClassifier-Summer2023/docs/week2.md

 # Week 2: Client Consultation and Project Planning

-During the first week of the project, our main focus is to understand the clients' requirements and set up a clear project plan.
-This document provides an overview of our progress and tasks for Week 1.
+During the second week of the project, our main focus is to understand the clients' requirements and set up a clear project plan.
+This document provides an overview of our progress and tasks for Week 2.

 ## Objectives